mbakhoff/htmlbasic8/readme.md

 Create a new class `TumbleProcessor` with a method `void process(ForumPost post)`.
 The processor should look for the `!tumble` keyword.
-If it exists, remove it and create a new Tumbler blog post.
+If it exists, remove it and create a new Tumblr blog post.

-Dependency inject the processor to the controller that handles adding new posts.
+Dependency inject the processor into the controller that handles adding new posts.
 Run the new `process` method on all new posts.
 Make sure that `TumbleProcessor` is annotated with `@Component`, otherwise Spring can't find it and inject it.